-Check out the Free CNA Practice Test for a glimpse into the material you will be required to master before you sit for the certification exam.
+This site offers free CNA Practice Tests for a glimpse into the material you will be required to master before you sit for the certification exam.

 Overall employment of nursing assistants is projected to increase 11% from 2016 to 2026, faster than the average for all occupations.

-As the Baby-Boomer population continues to ages, and the Generation X population begins to age, more and more nursing assistants will be needed to provide care for elderly patients.
+As the generation of baby boomers continues to age, and the Generation X population begins to age, more and more nursing assistants will be needed to provide care for elderly patients.

 Then, there's always the need for workers to help people who are sick and injured of any age.